lolzio5/Team05-RISCV-Final/doc/Sam/SamBarberStatement.md

 My contribution to the top file was to implement all the modules I wrote into the top file.
 Along with altering the top file to resolve errors found after I created the high level diagram above.

-## Assembly <a name="assembly"></a>
-In order to test the functionality of the ALU I had written I wrote some assembly to test all the functions of the ALU in the CPU.
-The test was successful and verified that all the ALU operations where working as indented after it was implemented in CPU.
 ## Direct mapped Cache <a name="cache"></a>
 I chose to implement the cache using a direct mapping with a cache size 16 blocks this meant the cache size was 64 bytes.
 To achieve this I chose a tag size of 26 bits and Index size of 4 bits.
 This is implemented with 3 separate ram arrays for the cache data, valid bit and tag of the cache.
 Below is a diagram showing how the data memory modules are connected and operate.